Christian deism

-Christian deism is a standpoint in the philosophy of religion stemming from Christianity and Deism.
-It refers to Deists who believe in the moral teachings—but not the divinity—of Jesus.
+Christian deism is a standpoint in the philosophy of religion stemming from Christianity and deism.
+It can often refer to Deists who believe in the moral teachings—but not the divinity—of Jesus.
 Corbett and Corbett (1999) cite John Adams and Thomas Jefferson as exemplars.

 The earliest-found usage of the term Christian deism in print in English is in 1738 in a book by Thomas Morgan, appearing about ten times by 1800.